What’s the most common injury experienced on the Camino de Santiago? Without a doubt, foot blisters!

 9) BLISTER KIT CONTENTS

 Although you’ll do your best to prevent blisters from happening in the first place, anticipate blister trouble.
-Have a fully-stocked blister kit with enough tape, dressings, antiseptic and everything you’ll need for dealing with hot-spots and treating all three types of blisters.
+Have a fully-stocked blister kit with enough tape, dressings, antiseptic, and everything you’ll need for dealing with hot spots and treating all three types of blisters.
 On top of the general blister kit gear, consider a few items that will give you advanced blister management capabilities.
 Consider taking thick orthopedic felt, ENGO Patches, silicone gel toe sleeves or caps, and sterile scalpel blades.

-Thick orthopaedic felt for donut pads; ENGO Patches for reducing friction levels between your sock and the shoe or insole; silicone gel toe covers for absorbing shear; and sterile scalpel blade for lancing blisters.
+Thick orthopedic felt for donut pads; ENGO Patches for reducing friction levels between your sock and the shoe or insole; silicone gel toe covers for absorbing shear; and sterile scalpel blade for lancing blisters.

 10) BUILD A BLISTER PLAN

 The Camino is neither the time nor place to start experimenting.
 Sure, you may have to try something new if you find yourself in the worst possible situation with blisters.
 But a better approach is to experiment in the weeks and months preceding your trip.
 This is how you build a rock-solid blister plan.
 Take into account your blister history – these are the blisters you can expect to be troubled with on your walk.
 Start on day one with your tried and trusted preventive strategy in place.
 And keep a little something extra up your sleeve for these blister locations, just in case.
 In addition, you’ll need a plan for the blisters you’ve never had before.
 Because let’s face it, unexpected things happen out there.

 Don’t let foot blisters spoil your Camino adventure.
 Do your best to prepare well before you leave.
 Prepare your feet, your blister kit, your blister plan.
 Don’t ignore hot spots.
 And master the art of blister treatment.
 Health care along the Camino is good, Spain has a modern health system.